-This summer, The School of Architecture, founded by Frank Lloyd Wright, will expand its Usonia 21 initiatives by designing the future Hope Haven Retreat Center at Pitt Family Farm in North Carolina.
+During the summer of 2021, The School of Architecture, founded by Frank Lloyd Wright, expanded its Usonia 21 initiative by designing the future Hope Haven Retreat Center at Pitt Family Farm in North Carolina.
 Hope Haven Academy, a local nonprofit, envisions an agriculture-centered, learning-by-doing program for at-risk youth, hosted at the Farm.
 This project, like the Usonia 21 initiative, Seabreeze Bop City, will be developed collaboratively with partner Land Rich, a Robert Wynn organization that helps Black landowners navigate the land reclamation process.
-The school’s graduate students will develop a campus masterplan presentation that considers the issues of land rights and architectural development within the context of racial and social justice.
-Students will have a unique opportunity to visit North Carolina, explore the site, and learn from a family who has been tending this farmland for six generations.
-The collaboratively-driven design process will immerse the students in the local culture and site-specific needs and help generate campus designs that draw upon the wealth of local vernacular knowledge arising from over 150 years of intergenerational land cultivation practices.
+The school’s graduate students developed a campus masterplan presentation that considers the issues of land rights and architectural development within the context of racial and social justice.
+Students had a unique opportunity to visit North Carolina, explore the site, and learn from a family who has been tending this farmland for six generations.
+The collaboratively-driven design process immersed the students in the local culture and site-specific needs and helped generate campus designs that drew upon the wealth of local vernacular knowledge arising from over 150 years of intergenerational land cultivation practices.

 Students visit the Pitt Family Farm in North Carolina, one of a suite of service-learning projects exploring land use and land rights issues that stem from systemic inequalities in communities of color.